RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>3</sup> As for Saul, he made havock of the church, entering into every house, and haling men and women committed [them] to prison.
 <sup>4</sup> Therefore they that were scattered abroad went every where preaching the word.
 <sup>5</sup> Then Philip went down to the city of Samaria, and preached Christ unto them.
-<sup>6</sup> And the people with one accord gave heed unto those things which Philip spake , hearing and seeing the miracles which he did.
+<sup>6</sup> And the people with one accord gave heed unto those things which Philip spake, hearing and seeing the miracles which he did.
 <sup>7</sup> For unclean spirits, crying with loud voice, came out of many that were possessed [with them]: and many taken with palsies, and that were lame, were healed.
 <sup>8</sup> And there was great joy in that city.
 <sup>9</sup> But there was a certain man, called Simon, which beforetime in the same city used sorcery, and bewitched the people of Samaria, giving out that himself was some great one:
 <sup>10</sup> To whom they all gave heed, from the least to the greatest, saying, This man is the great power of God.
 <sup>11</sup> And to him they had regard, because that of long time he had bewitched them with sorceries.
 <sup>12</sup> But when they believed Philip preaching the things concerning the kingdom of God, and the name of Jesus Christ, they were baptized, both men and women.
-<sup>13</sup> Then Simon himself believed also: and when he was baptized, he continued with Philip, and wondered, beholding the miracles and signs which were done .
+<sup>13</sup> Then Simon himself believed also: and when he was baptized, he continued with Philip, and wondered, beholding the miracles and signs which were done.
 <sup>14</sup> Now when the apostles which were at Jerusalem heard that Samaria had received the word of God, they sent unto them Peter and John:
 <sup>15</sup> Who, when they were come down, prayed for them, that they might receive the Holy Ghost:
 <sup>16</sup> (For as yet he was fallen upon none of them: only they were baptized in the name of the Lord Jesus.)